 ‘Keep an eye out for anyone who doesn’t come to the first meeting and then take their badge back if they’ve backed out,’ Katie said.
 ‘If Umbridge knows about a few of us and gets her hands on that badge, she’ll manage to track us all down.’

 ‘Where’s the list?’
 Harry injected a trace of worry into his tone.
-‘Can’t have her finding that and I’d bet she’ll be after the power to go through everyone’s stuff soon, if she’s not already.’
+‘We can’t have her finding that and I’d bet she’ll be after the power to go through everyone’s stuff soon, if she’s not already.’

 ‘Hermione has it,’ Nev said.